hlef/juliet/docs/basics-howto.md

 We also provide a list of recommended themes in `docs/recommended-themes.md`.

-### The configuration, *config.yml*
+### Build configuration, *config.yml*

 `config.yml` is the configuration file of your website.
-It defines *variables* needed by the build system, the theme, and static pages.
+It defines *variables* needed by the build system, by your theme, and static pages.

-Following variables are required by the build system and are thus mandatory for all config files:
+Following variables are required by the build system and are thus mandatory for any Juliet config file:

     # useful when your website isn't located at the root of your server
     baseurl: ""